 Aspects to Take Into Account

-Just like greetings, there are three major factors you need to take into account when it comes to say goodbye: Formal or informal ways, slang and cultural aspects.
+There are three major factors you need to take into account when it comes to say goodbye:

 FORMAL OR INFORMAL